 Junior faculty engaged in clinical and translational research become part of the K program in two ways:

 - Receiving KL2 intramural career development awards from CTSI (applications submitted in winter, awardees announced in spring).
 Competition is rigorous as the program receives applications from junior faculty from across campus.
-The KL2 resources include salary support and research project support, and may be 4-5 years in duration (Apply for a KL2 Award)
+The KL2 resources include salary support and research project support, and will be three years in duration (Apply for a KL2 Award)

 - Receiving career development awards from the National Institutes of Health (K23, K08, K01, faculty diversity supplements), or equivalent awards from foundations or other UCSF career development programs.
 (Apply to the K Program with an outside award)